ahungry/cl-protobufs/cl-protobufs.rst

                        &body fields)

-Defines a Protobuf "extend", that is, an extension to an existing message and Lisp class that has additional fields that were reserved by ``proto:define-extension``. *type* and *name* are as for ``proto:define-message``.
-Note that no new Lisp class is defined; the additional slots are implemented as getter and setter methods with a closed-over variable.
+Defines a Protobuf "extend", that is, an extension to an existing message (and corresponding Lisp class) that has additional fields that were reserved by ``proto:define-extension``. *type* and *name* are as for ``proto:define-message``.
+Note that no new Lisp class is defined;
+the additional slots are implemented as getter and setter methods on a closed-over variable.
 The other options, such as *conc-name* and *alias-for* are take from the extended message.

 *options*  is a property list whose keys and values are both strings.